patrickjmcgoldrick/ToDoList/README.md

 ## Second Tab
 There is only one screen required here, which will contain a list of all the user’s completed TODOs.
-*  The cells on this screen will show i
+* The cells on this screen will show:
   * the title label
   * and the completed date.

 For this screen, you can simply check for the latest data whenever the user navigates to this screen (see: ViewController lifecycle functions).